akmanwal/mvvm-sample-kotlin/README.md

 # mvvm-sample-kotlin
-This sample is developed using kotlin with Live Data, MVVM design pattern and Retrofit for networking.
+This sample is developed using kotlin with Live Data, MVVM design pattern, Retrofit for networking, Recycler View.